TACC/Lmod/docs/source/310_settarg.rst

 ----------------------------------

 Once we have these environment variables, we can use them to control where our software is built.
-It is possible to all the objects,s hi libraries and executable stored in the $TARG directory.
+It is possible to place all the objects, libraries and executable stored in the $TARG directory.
 If all the generated files are in the $TARG directory, then changing the compiler will result in a different TARG directory.
 So each $TARG directory is